cakeio-unreal/cakeio-unreal.github.io/docs/core-api/async-io.md

 	Asynchronous directory traversal is quite similar to synchronous traversal, but we must always remain cognizant of the fact that our traversal callback is being invoked on a different thread.
 This means that all sorts of wonderful thread-related nightmares can befall upon us, so we must be vigilant when we choose to use this asynchronous traversal.

 	We must be very careful regarding what sort of data we might mutate.
 If we are doing things like adding data to a collection, it is the caller's burden to ensure that everything is handled in a thread-safe manner.
-Whenever possible, favor interfaces like CakeMixLibrary's Gather or GatherCustom, which will build an isolated container during the asynchronous operation and then pass it back when it can be safely used.
+Whenever possible, favor interfaces like CakeMix's Gather or GatherCustom, which will build an isolated container during the asynchronous operation and then pass it back when it can be safely used.

 	We'll now look at two examples, one involving unguarded traversal and the other involving search traversal.
 Our unguarded traversal will simply print the directory names it encounters, and our search traversal will look for a readme file and stop immediately once the first file that matches our criteria is found.